 One court held that to support a judgment based on prior possession, the possession must be so clearly defined as to give the claimant exclusive dominion over the property.
 It also held that actual and exclusive possession must have existed up until the very time of his or her actual dispossession.
-Evidence of possession may be: payment of taxes and the execution of mortgages, and oil and gas leases.
+Evidence of possession may be payment of taxes, the execution of mortgages, and oil and gas leases.

 To learn more about bringing a trespass to try title case or disputing ownership of property, please contact us online or call 713-454-7875.